happner/happner-cluster/README.md

         'remote-component': {
           version: '^1.0.0', // will only use matching versions from
                              // elsewhefre in the cluster
-          methods: { // list of methods desired on the remote compnoent
+          methods: { // list of methods desired on the remote compnoent - these will not be discovered and will need to be statically defined
             method1: {},
             method2: {}
           }